 The muscles in the anterior compartment of the arm have the following in common:

-The following muscles are within the anterior compartment of ...
+The following muscles are within the anterior compartment of the arm (Figure ...